zhaozg/lua-ipc/README.md

 handles are closed.
 It is unspecified whether you can still open a new handle to an existing shared memory segment once its original creator has closed the handle.
-On some OSes this module might allocate more than the requested number of bytes and store meta-information at the beginning of the segment.
-This is transparent for users of this module, but it might concern you if you use other modules/programming languages to access the shared memory.
+On some OSes this module might allocate more than the requested number of bytes (usually a multiple of the page size).
+To be portable you have to agree on the real size (e.g. by storing it at the beginning of the shared memory segment) and adjust the file size that this module uses by calling `h:truncate()` for all parties that attached to the shared memory (see below).

 The module provides the following functions: